-«I see the water’s surface as a fascinating motif for contemplating the impossibility of seeing without relying on experience.» Risaku Suzuki
+‘I see the water’s surface as a fascinating motif for contemplating the impossibility of seeing without relying on experience.’

-Just as with a mirror, the trees are captured in the water that reflects them.
-In water, a substance heavier than air, the leaves are shown in utter verisimilitude, making it impossible to distinguish the reflections from the actual trees standing in the soil and air.
+Just as with a mirror you can see how the trees are captured in the water that reflects them.
+When you look at the water through the lens of a camera, the leaves are shown in utter verisimilitude, making it impossible to distinguish the reflections from the actual trees standing in the soil and air.

 The result is a mimetic representation that only exists within the photographs.
 These scenes would not exist without the intervention of the camera and the lens.
 In their presentation, Suzuki nonchalantly interchanges the positions of air and water by switching the vertical orientations of the photographs.
 Sometimes he shows the reflection exclusively.
 Sensing a slight strangeness, we re-examine the photograph.
 Trying to determine whether the photograph is of trees or their reflection, we realize that originally, the photograph is itself a reflected image.
 Looking at a photograph and looking at a water mirror become parts of an interlaced visual experience.